broadinstitute/depmap-portal/breadbox/docs/terminology.md

 **Data type**: In the context of DepMap, the general category of what the dataset is describing (the type of experiments that generated the data)
 * Examples: CRISPR, Drug Screen (for datasets like Oncref, GDSC1, GDSC2, CTD^2), Expression, etc.

-**Tabular Dataset**: A dataset which generally stores metadata for a given dimension type.
-Each table of metadata must have at least an “ID” column and a “label” column.
-Examples of labels would be gene names (for the “gene” entity), or cell line names (for the “depmap_model” entity).
-* For example, the “depmap_model” dimension type has a table of metadata.
-This metadata includes things like the “depmap_id” (a stable identifier of cell lines in the depmap project), “label” (which is a human readable cell line name), “OncotreeLineage”, “OncotreePrimaryDisease”, etc.

-**Matrix Dataset**: A dataset which contains a matrix of continuous numeric values.
-This matrix is indexed by two “dimension types”.
-The column index is typically referred to as the “feature type” and the row index is referred to as the “sample type”.

 **Slice Query**: A slice query is a JSON object which includes a few key pieces of information
 * `dataset_id` (string): The dataset in which you are querying data